tpodowd/lemondcsv/README.md

 ## Strava and Speed

-This version of the script includes a fix for Strava so that it correctly shows distance and speed.
+This script converts the data in such a way that Strava can correctly show speed.

 ## Merging Multiple CSV files to one TCX workout